GeekTrainer/learn-vue/m01-create-data-driven-websites-with-vue.js/includes/4-create-a-simple-Vue-app.md

 In addition to importing the Vue app that is defined in our JavaScript file, we need to mount our Vue application into the DOM so that Vue can track the current state of different objects in our HTML page.
 To accomplish this, we add another construct at the bottom of the main.js file to mount the Vue app into the DOM.

-Inside the mount method we have an argument `#app`, which is a DOM selector used to plug the app into a piece of our DOM. `//TODO: Mount the application by adding another construct below the app construct in your main.js file`.
+Inside the mount method we have an argument `#app`, which is a DOM selector used to plug the app into a piece of our DOM.

 ```javascript
 //TODO: add another construct under the app construct to mount the Vue app into the DOM